Rationale and impact

 For adults undergoing procedures with intravenous iodine-based contrast media, the evidence showed that oral fluids were as good as intravenous fluids at preventing contrast-induced acute kidney injury.
 The evidence did not show that any particular type of oral or intravenous fluids is most effective.

 The committee agreed that intravenous fluids are not necessary for outpatients who are usually at a lower risk of contrast-induced acute kidney injury.
 It also agreed that only inpatients at particularly high risk needed intravenous fluids.
-Most of the risk factors were taken from recommendation 1.1.6 (developed as part of the 2013 guideline) apart from the level of eGFR which was based on the committee's clinical knowledge and experience.
+Most of the risk factors were agreed when the 2013 version of the guideline was developed – apart from the level of eGFR, which was based on the committee's clinical knowledge and experience in the 2019 update of this section.
 The committee also agreed that, based on their experience and expertise, the risk for intra-arterial administration depends on the site of the injection, and is particularly high with first-pass renal exposure because the contrast medium passes into the kidneys relatively undiluted.

 For inpatients at particularly high risk of contrast-induced acute kidney injury, economic modelling showed that intravenous volume expansion with a regimen containing intravenous sodium chloride 0.9% and/or intravenous sodium bicarbonate provides best value.